viviRbi/vyNote/readme.md

 ## Shortcut
 - Tree: use comparable, comparator to order elements, no null allow or NullPointerException throw
 - Hashed: store element by hashing
-- Linked: maintain order of insertion
+- Linked: maintain order of insertion, doublie link node point to prev and next address = not contigous
 - Thread safe (synchronize): old classes like Hashtable, Vector, Stack
 - Comparable implemented by the original class, use for 1 type of sort.
 Compator implement by a make up class, able to have lots of sorting way by create multiple comparators class.

 ## What is the difference between HashTable and HashMap?
 HashMap and HashTable both implement Map.
 They stored key/value pairs in a hashTable.
 When use, we specify a key and value object.
 The key is then hashed and that hash code then used as index of the value
-HashTable | HashMap
+If add same key, new value replace to old value of that same key HashTable | HashMap
 ----- | ------
-Thread safe, synchronized | Not thread safe, not synchronized Doesn't allow null key or value (since the key obj had to implement hashcode method and equals, and if the value null then the put method'll throw NullPointerException)| allow one null key and multiple null value old | advance version of HashTable doesn't maintain order of insertion | doesn't maintain order of insertion but have a subclass HashLinkedList which is ordered
+Thread safe, synchronized | Not thread safe, not synchronized Doesn't allow null key or value (since the key obj had to implement hashcode method and equals, and if the value null then the put method'll throw NullPointerException)| allow one null key and multiple null value old | underlaying data structure is HashTable doesn't maintain order of insertion | doesn't maintain order of insertion but have a subclass HashLinkedList which is ordered

 ``` Everthing named Listed is either have index or mantain order.
 List interface had indexes.
 Other mantains value```